arabinowe/For-Recruiters/README.md

 # For-Recruiters
-Example work for recruiters interested in hiring me

-Example work output for recruiters is find in this repository.
+Example works for recruiters can be found in this repository.